streetwriters/notesnook/docs/help/contents/deleting-your-account.md

 ---
 title: Deleting your account
 description: No questions asked!
-You can delete your account anytime from mobile and desktop apps with a single click and delete all your data
+You can delete your account anytime from the mobile and desktop apps with a single click and delete all your data
 ---

 # Deleting your account